EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-usar-react-fc-podria-ser-una-mala-practica/index.en.md

 Namespace.Component = (props) => { /*...*/ }
 ```

-## What should we use instead of React.FC?
+## What can we use instead of React.FC?

 The core of the criticism is that **React.FC adds the children implicitly, going against the explicit nature of typescript**.